Photographing the Sunflower Galaxy

 The camera is a ZWO ASI2600MM Pro monochrome CMOS camera.

 I collected an hour through each color filter and 1.5 hours in luminance data.
 The RGB exposures were 90-seconds each, and the luminance were 3-minutes each.

 The idea was to capture enough quality color data to provide the overall natural color of the object and use the grayscale luminance data for the details.

 I run the ZWO ASI2600MM Pro camera at Unity Gain, and Bin the Images 1 x 1.
 I have been advised to capture my images Binned 2 x 2 with this setup, and drizzle the data (during the integration/calibration stage) to retain the native image resolution.

-The idea to capture more data in a shorter amount of time by increasing the pixel size (using software binning).
-It sounds too good to be true, but I’ll test this method out over the coming weeks and report back.
+The idea is to capture more data in a shorter amount of time by increasing the pixel size (using software binning).
+It sounds too good to be true, but I’ll test this method out over the coming weeks and see how it goes.

 My telescope pointed towards the Sunflower Galaxy.